davidbeckonline/davidbeckonline-site/content/posts/2022-02_spiritual-letters.md

 Besides the letters itself, the 'where' and 'how' is an element of the art of Mr. Paradox Paradise.
 The locations are spectacular.
 Even if he was allowed to paint his art legally, it is breathtaking to see him abseil from rooftops - and even more spectacular a windmill.
 And how does he even get there?
 In the movie, the artist describes how he developed the necessary skills to manipulate locks over many years.

 Besides house facades, we see the artist doing ground calligraphy.
-You can find examples via services, such as Google Maps.
-Here are a few examples:
+You can find some of these pieces on satellite images.
+Here are a two examples from Google Maps:

-1/
+1/ Oberbaumstraße & Bevernstraße (52°30'04.6"N 13°26'33.6"E)

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d456.1862660311281!2d13.442119529212047!3d52.50127861512735!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0xabc0a79669fc7d0b!2zNTLCsDMwJzA0LjYiTiAxM8KwMjYnMzMuNiJF!5e1!3m2!1sde!2sde!4v1645257768773!5m2!1sde!2sde" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>

-2/
+2/ Kottbusser Damm & Urbanstraße (52°29'17.85"N 13°25'28.47"E)

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d372.4248700288548!2d13.42424218828465!3d52.48840520283304!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0x5228db7424c67e0c!2zNTLCsDI5JzE3LjkiTiAxM8KwMjUnMjguNSJF!5e1!3m2!1sde!2sde!4v1645258315203!5m2!1sde!2sde" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>